monero

 #4 Set up the service

-I've written a systemd service that automatically starts the node after a reboot or when crashed.
+I have written a systemd service that automatically starts the node after a reboot or when it crashes.

 cd /lib/systemd/system